When Will Massachusetts Legalize Online Gambling?

 Massachusetts Online Gambling

 The general consensus is that gambling at online casinos will soon be legalized too.
-Many of the same sportsbook apps that will get licenses in Massachusetts also run online casinos, so it only makes sense.
+Many of the same sportsbook apps that have licenses in Massachusetts also run online casinos, so it only makes sense.
 And let’s be real: More online gambling in MA means more revenue for the state.